 These can be difficult to install because of the stone’s natural texture and rough cuts.
-You can use flagstone for patios, pathways, driveways, or you could fit it to the top of a garden wall.
-This creates a natural-looking flat surface, ideal for seating areas or placing flower pots.
+You can use flagstone for patios, pathways, driveways, or you could fit it to the top of a garden wall or build retaining walls.

 River Rocks or Rainbow Rocks

 The river current carries sediment and silt, and they collide with the soon-to-be river rocks.
-The speed of the current determines how quickly they’re formed.
+The speed of the current determines how quickly a river rock is formed.

 Decomposed granite is a versatile landscaping rock that comes in two forms; crushed and fine.
 The crushed granite is similar to a gravel texture, whereas fine is sand-like.